 Unlike using iTunes to restore iPhone, iPhixer won’t cause data loss and iTunes errors.

-Connect your device to the PC and open iPhixer on your Windows or Mac computer.
+Step 1 Connect your device to the PC and open iPhixer tool on your Windows or Mac computer.
 To continue, select Standard Mode.

-After successfully downloading the firmware, click the Start button to initiate the device’s repair.
+Step 4 After successfully downloading the firmware, click the Start button to initiate the device’s repair.
+When the process is complete, your iPhone will turn on automatically with no other issues.

 You can also try to restore your dropped iPhone to factory settings via iTunes.
-But keep in mind that the following steps will remove all data after the restoration.
+But keep in mind that the following steps will remove all data after the restoration, so you had better back up your important data to the iCloud first to avoid any data loss.

 Connect your iPhone to the computer and start up iTunes with the latest version.